lukejacksonn/servor/README.md

   - a public certificate (crt) that the server sends to clients
   - a private key for the certificate (key) to encrypt and decrypt traffic

 If these steps are all successful then the server will start using https.
-The credentials are valid but are still not trusted, which means that when the server is opened in the browser for the first time there is likely to be a warning displayed which needs to be acknowledged before continuing.
-Once the warning has been dismissed once it should not return unless the credentials are regenerated.
+The credentials are valid but are still not trusted, which means that when viewed in the browser for the first time there is likely to be a warning displayed.
+Dismiss the warning and it should not return unless the credentials are regenerated.

 #### Adding credentials to the trusted store